Codeception/codeception.github.com/docs/reference/Configuration.md

 * `be_strict_about_changes_to_global_state: false`: PHPUnit can be strict about tests that manipulate global state, see https://phpunit.de/manual/current/en/risky-tests.html#risky-tests.global-state-manipulation
 * `colors: true`: By default this is false on Windows.
 Use [ANSICON](https://github.com/adoxa/ansicon) to colorize output.
 * `disallow_test_output: false`: PHPUnit can be strict about output during tests, see https://phpunit.de/manual/current/en/risky-tests.html#risky-tests.output-during-test-execution
+* `editor_url: 'atom://core/open/file?filename=%%file%%&line=%%line%%'`: In the console output, the test runner will replace all references to files with "clickable" URL's, allowing you to open the file directly in your IDE.
+Depending on your operating system, you may have to set up an appropriate uri handler.
+Examples for some common editors:
+    * PhpStorm: 'phpstorm://open?file=%%file%%&line=%%line%%'
+    * Visual Studio Code: 'vscode://file/%%file%%:%%line%%'
+    * Atom: 'atom://core/open/file?filename=%%file%%&line=%%line%%'
 * `error_level: E_ALL & ~E_STRICT & ~E_DEPRECATED`: Set the error_reporting level.
 You can specify either a predefined constant or an integer value, see https://www.php.net/manual/en/function.error-reporting.php and https://www.php.net/manual/en/errorfunc.constants.php
 * `memory_limit: 1024M`: Tests (especially functional) can take a lot of memory.
 We set a high limit for them by default.
 * `lint: true`: Enable/disable syntax of test files before loading.
 For PHP < 7 `exec('php -l')` is used.
 Disable if you need to speed up tests execution.